boltlabs-inc/dialectic/CONTRIBUTING.md

 # Contributing to Dialectic

 Glad to see you reading this!
 We really appreciate the help.
+For simple bug fixes, just submit a PR with the fix and we can discuss the fix directly in the PR.
+If the fix is more complex, start with an issue.

 ## Getting started